trackmatic/trackmatic-documentation/rest/loads/integration/index.md

 - Throw Error - This option will instruct the api to throw an error if the operation is attempted.
 This is useful when debugging or if you are not certain of the effect that the message will have on the data.

 - Ignore - When using this option the api will ignore any data sent by you if the data already exists in Trackmatic.
 This effectively makes Trackmatic the owner of the data area since once a component is created any further changes made by this api call will be ignored.
-This is usefull for when you need to allow chanegs to me made through the Trackmatic user interface and not have them overwritten by the integration.
+This is useful for when you need to allow changes to me made through the Trackmatic user interface and not have them overwritten by the integration.

 ## Integration Keys

-The integration key properties are intended to represent either your business keys or composite business keys which you created.
-This is useful for performing updates since you will not be required to call our API to get the trackmatic id, instead you simply send the message again.
-If the integration keys macthes data which has been previously uploaded an update will be performed.
-If an integration does not exist in the trackmatic system a create will be performed.
+The integration key properties are intended to represent either your business keys or composite business keys which you create and own.
+This is useful for performing updates since you will not be required to call our API to retrieve the trackmatic id, instead you simply send the message again.
+If the integration keys matches data which has been previously uploaded an update will be performed.
+If an integration key does not exist in the Trackmatic system a create will be performed.

-Intgeration keys are mapped to trackmatic id's internally.
+Integration keys are mapped to Trackmatic id's internally.
 When working with non integration apis or the Trackamtic web interface you will be working with trackmatic id's.

-When webhooks are created the integration keys are retrieved and populated into the webhook payload so that you can correlate the webhook data with your line of business systems.
+When webhooks are created the integration keys are retrieved and integration keys are inserted into the webhook payload so that you can correlate the webhook data with your line of business systems.

 ### Normalization

 The payload allows you to upload supporting data in a normalized fashion.
 Each component can be defined once then referenced in other parts of the message using their integration keys.
+For example

 ```